enerammer/R-text-analysis/episodes/00-introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

 - Explain what text mining is
-- Explain what stop words are
+- Explain what stopwords are
 - Explain what tokenisation is
 - Explain what tidytext is